dannynelson/guitar-quest/README.md

 - create page for adding pieces
 - send comment and grade in one request.
 Include comment in email that is sent to user

+- restrict pages and files based on permissions
+- lesson payment confirmation, and email unsubscribe page
+- send email when quest is created
 - once a week clean up temp users
 - add about and features on landing page
 - restyle the account page to include more info (credits, level, photo?)